ubc-stat-grad/ubc-stat-grad.github.io/van-eeden.markdown

 and graduate students have the opportunity to have lunch and dinner with them.

 ## This year's speaker
+**Update**: The recording for this year's van Eeden seminar is now available: https://youtu.be/b5amDncmm68!

 We have some exciting news---the Constance van Eeden Speaker for 2023 will be [Dr. Kevin Murphy](https://www.cs.ubc.ca/~murphyk/) of Google!
 Dr. Murphy will visit our department on Thursday, February 2nd, 2023.
 He will give a lecture on a soon-to-be-decided topic,